nsdrussell/AdhdClock/README.md

 Small on screen timer to help keep mind wandering in check.
 A little project for a friend.

-To build, open the .sln with visual studio and press CTRL+F5.
+To build, open the .sln with Visual Studio and press CTRL+F5.

+Requires .Net 5